 The ultimate tips for the perfect pitch deck

 If you want to convince investors, you need a good pitch deck.
-All the important information belongs here - but the presentation should not be too long.
-A few tricks of the trade.
+It should contain all the important information - but the presentation should not be too long.
+A few tricks and tips.

 When creating a pitch deck, founders can make many mistakes, starting with embarrassing spelling mistakes and ending with completely superfluous slides.
-If you want to convince investors, you have to stand out from all the funding requests from other startups that VCs receive all the time.
-A magic formula, how exactly the perfect pitch desk has to look like, does not exist, as VCs, business angels and also founders emphasize again and again.
-Sevdesk boss Fabian Silberer, for example, says that basically anyone could make a glossy pitch deck today - and investors are increasingly looking at the team behind the start-up.
+If you want to convince investors, you have to stand out from all the requests for funding from other start-ups that VCs are constantly receiving.
+There is no magic formula for the perfect pitch desk, as VCs, business angels and founders repeatedly emphasize.
+Sevdesk boss Fabian Silberer, for example, says that basically anyone could create a glossy pitch deck today - and that investors are increasingly looking at the team behind the start-up.
 But the one does not exclude the other.
-Of course, a good pitch deck should also include a presentation of the team, and after all, there are a number of basic rules that founders should follow in any case.
+It goes without saying that a good pitch deck should also include an introduction to the team, and there are a whole series of basic rules that founders should always follow.
 We have compiled the most important ones.

 Tip 1: Keep the target group in mind

-One thing right up front.
-The pitch deck doesn't replace a business plan, it's more of a pointed summary.
-The first step is immediately the most important, because by answering the question for which target group the pitch deck is intended, founders lay the foundation for their presentation.
-A pitch deck can be important, for example, to convince a jury, to win over a business angel or to receive money from a traditional VC.
+One thing right from the start.
+The pitch deck does not replace a business plan, it is more of a concise summary.
+The first step is the most important, because by answering the question of which target group the pitch deck is intended for, founders lay the foundation for their presentation.
+For example, a pitch deck can be important for convincing a jury, winning over a business angel or obtaining money from a traditional VC.

-Juries often primarily evaluate the idea behind the start-up without already demanding very concrete financial figures.
+Juries often primarily evaluate the idea behind the start-up without demanding specific financial figures.
 The VC will be much more interested in scalability.
-A business angel may expect a start-up in its early stages to have a concept that has been thought through down to the last detail.
-The following tips for the setup are mainly directed at pitch decks with which founders want to convince VCs.
+A business angel may expect a start-up in the early stages to have a concept that has been thought through down to the last detail.
+The following tips for the structure are primarily aimed at pitch decks with which founders want to convince VCs.

-15 slides are generally considered the absolute maximum for a presentation of one's own start-up; at best, twelve are already sufficient.
-A pitch deck should stimulate and arouse interest for more.
-Founders can still send a fully formulated business plan if a VC asks for it.
-In that case, the pitch deck would have already fulfilled its task.
-In addition: In slides generally only little text belongs, graphics or images usually seem more meaningful.
+15 slides are generally regarded as the absolute maximum for a presentation of your own start-up; at best, twelve are sufficient.
+A pitch deck should stimulate and arouse interest in more.
+Founders can still send a fully formulated business plan afterwards if a VC requests it.
+In this case, the pitch deck has already fulfilled its purpose.
+What's more: In principle, only a little text belongs in slides, graphics or images usually have a more meaningful effect.

-Typically, the first slide should describe the business idea in one sentence.
-The name of the start-up also belongs on the first page, and if already present, also a logo.
-There should also be a date on it - if only to signal how up-to-date the presentation is.
+Typically, the business idea should be described in one sentence on the first slide.
+The name of the start-up should also be on the first page, as well as a logo if it already exists.
+A date should also be included - if only to signal how up-to-date the presentation is.

 The team:

 On the second page, the founders usually introduce themselves briefly.
-They briefly describe the role they play in their start-up and their qualifications.
+They briefly outline the role they play in their start-up and what qualifications they have.
 The second page is particularly important for gaining the trust of investors.
-They want to get an impression of who they would be dealing with in an investment.
+They want to get an impression of who they would be dealing with in the event of an investment.

 Tip 2: Pay attention to a sensible structure

-Theoretically, the following could be tinkered with a bit in the structure of the pitch desk.
-The most common approach is to describe the "problem" the startup wants to solve on the third slide.
-On the fourth slide, founders should address the solution that is, at best, only possible with their product.
-Following this, a more detailed description of the product or service is useful.
+Theoretically, the structure of the pitch desk could be tinkered with a little below.
+The most common approach is to describe the "problem" that the start-up wants to solve on the third slide.
+On the fourth page, founders should discuss the solution that is ideally only possible with their product.
+A more detailed description of the product or service is then useful.
 If there are already pictures of the product, they belong on the fifth slide.

 The target group:

-Typically, slide six is followed by a consideration of the intended target audience: who would all buy the startup's product?
-What market share do founders want to capture in the long term?
-Here you need as concrete figures as possible.
+Typically, slide six is followed by a consideration of the intended target group: who all would buy the start-up's product?
+What market share do the founders want to capture in the long term?
+The figures here need to be as concrete as possible.
 On the next page, founders should work out their unique selling proposition.
 Investors are already aware that there are usually competitors, but the presentation should clearly show why the start-up's product should be better.

-Tip 3: Concrete figures are essential for survival
+Tip 3: Concrete figures are vital for survival

-Part of fairness is that founders name their competitors.
+Fairness requires that founders name their competitors.
 This is usually done on slide eight.
-A proper assessment of the competition also makes founders look more serious to VCs.
+A proper assessment of the competition also makes founders appear more serious to VCs.
 It is very unlikely that there really are no competitors at all.
-Slide nine is about concrete numbers.
-Investors want to know how the startup plans to generate revenue.
+Slide nine is all about concrete figures.
+Investors want to know how the start-up intends to generate revenue.

-On slide ten, founders should outline why their business model will work.
-Such proof of feasibility is particularly difficult for start-ups in the early phase.
-If this is not yet possible, for example, founders can list milestones achieved so far.
-The number of customers to date could also find its place here.
+On slide ten, founders should explain why their business model will work.
+Proving feasibility in this way is particularly difficult for start-ups in the early stages.
+If this is not yet possible, for example, founders can list milestones achieved to date here.
+The number of customers to date could also be included here.

-Slide eleven is crucial for investors.
+Slide eleven is very crucial for investors.
 This is where the start-up's financing requirements are listed.
-Founders must explain here exactly how much money they need - and how they intend to use it.
-If an investor can understand these ideas, he will also turn to the last slide, on which the founders have to enter their e-mail address and a telephone number.
+Founders must explain exactly how much money they need - and how they intend to use it.
+If an investor can understand these ideas, they will also turn to the last slide, on which the founders have to provide their e-mail address and a telephone number.

 Hello my friend, have you been stranded on the German edition of Startbase?
 At least your browser tells us, that you do not speak German - so maybe you would like to switch to the English edition instead?